ViscousTests/website/content/docs/games/Overwatch.md

    wait for teammates to respawn.
      - This should happen when the team has a numbers disadvantage.
  - **Poke**: Tentatively push up and try to get into power positions or the right formation.
+     - When this state is called, the leader should also say where the tank will go ("left", "right", "center").
+Most maps have 2-4 choices for how to move out from spawn; use more precise descriptions if necessary.
+The team should then flow around the tank based on whatever formation is being used.
- - **Go HAM / Fire at Will**: Just attack whoever is easiest or you have the best advantage against.
+ - **Go HAM / Fire at Will**: Just attack whoever is easiest to hit or you have the best advantage against.
      - This should happen when the team has a numbers advantage.

+Ideally the team will respect the state that it is in and behave accordingly to avoid trickling.